- Mark Schipper

 That Ship Sailed Long Ago

 It will not be long until the old game of college football, its culture and structure and reasons for being, will disappear over the trailing horizon.
-Likely within the next decade the game played on fall Saturdays will bear a superficial but spiritually hollowed out resemblance to the game they played, with moderate and slowly-realized changes to its structure and purpose, for the first 150 years of its existence.
+Likely within the next decade the game played on fall Saturdays will bear a superficial but hollowed out resemblance to the game they played, with moderate and slowly-realized changes to its structure and purpose, for the first 150 years of its existence.

 A new type of organization is pushing out from within, a hungry beast with dollar signs seared on its wings and a corporate spirit beating in its heart.
 Television networks and media conglomerates—and college football's enmeshed relationship with them—are forcing the new thing into existence.
 It looks like minor-league professional football, a boiled down Super League with a championship playoff and an even shakier institutional connection to the universities where the game was invented and built by students.

 As the 2020 pandemic year drew to an end something called the Knight Commission on Intercollegiate Athletics published their in-house death warrant on the olde game.
-It wasn’t so much a shocking verdict, but more of a rational conclusion for anyone who had been paying attention.
+It wasn’t a shocking sentence, but more of a rational conclusion for anyone who had been paying attention.
 The Commission recommended the entire Football Bowl Sub-Division (F.B.S. or 1A) detach itself from the N.C.A.A. and govern its new league as an independent athletic property.

 "Change is coming," said Arne Duncan, the former secretary of education and one of the commission's members. ”Whether that's at the state level or federal level, change is coming to college athletics.
 It's absolutely in the N.C.A.A.’s interest to control their own fate and to lead.
 I don't want to say this is their last opportunity to do that, but I will say they are running out of time.”